Firth Park (ward): Notable residents

+Redevelopment

-In the late 1990s, the housing Authorities instigated a program of housing reduction.
+In the late 1990s, the housing Authorities instigated a programme of housing reduction.
 Many of the two-bedroom houses, especially those on and around Buchanan Road, were demolished, and the land they occupied left to grow wild.
 In 2012 some of these sites were developed as new housing facilities.

 This was followed by the demolition of the Malthouses (houses built by World War II Italian POWs constructed from reinforced concrete sections) on Mansel Crescent, Mansel Avenue and Wordsworth Avenue.

-The long-term effect of this program, still underway in 2009, is to create a less crowded, greener environment for future generations.
+The long-term effect of this programme, still underway in 2009, is to create a less crowded, greener environment for future generations.

 In June 2008, Radio Sheffield broadcast a play about the impact of this regeneration.
 Entitled The View, it featured four fictional characters and was used as a catalyst for an invited audience of Parson Cross residents to comment on the plans and to talk about the issues raised.

-It was written by Ashley Barnes, the artistic director of the Dead Earnest theatre company.
 Much of the content was inspired by the writings of present and former residents on the Parson Cross section of the Sheffield Forum, a website for all things Sheffield.

 In 2010 a book about growing up in Parson Cross in the fifties, “Get Thi Neck Weshed” by Graham Shepherd, was published by ACMRetro, specialists in Sheffield’s post war social history.

 This was followed in 2011 by “Gee’or Ruwerin” by Steve Bush, a similar account but based this time centred around a 1960s childhood.

 Both books are unashamedly written in the Parson Cross vernacular and contain a wealth of local idioms.